-Discord among the Deaf community about Deaf interpreters not present on government sites.
+Discord among the Deaf community about Deaf interpreters Members of the public created fan clubs and would question, "Where is the interpreter today?" when one was not present on government sites.
 Stress levels increased in the composition of co-interpreting teams.
 Some areas did not use deaf/hearing teams.
 Crisis and Gatekeeping Discourse centred on the qualifications needed for broadcast media work.
 A pilot of eight interpreters (4 Deaf, 4 hearing) participated in an emergency training hosted by Alberta between September and October 2020.
 Absence of training for a global pandemic.
 Variations of interpreter skills became visible.
 Division in the community (50% wanted only hearing-certified interpreters.
 The impact of gatekeeping and lack of training.
 Deaf interpreters are provided few opportunities for success in this setting, some hearing interpreters being ill-prepared for the work with pressure to accept the work regardless of skills.
 Public Decisions and Public Scrutiny Increase in visibility (television, broadcast apps (Facebook and YouTube etc.) Interpreters report feeling pressured to accept work and being asked to participate in media interviews as interest in sign language interpreters increased.
 Discord in perception of readiness Interpreters felt they were appropriate for work, but not viewed the same way by the Deaf community.
-Discord on the positioning of interpreters during a Interpreters placed in separate have denot studios and look of consistent broadcast. studios and lack of consistency on how the interpreter was framed on screen impacted accessibility.
+Discord on the positioning of interpreters during a broadcast.
+Interpreters placed in separate studios and lack of consistency on how the interpreter was framed on screen impacted accessibility.
 Discord in the lack of preparatory materials.
 Lack of preparation notes to prepare made work difficult.
 Pace of the content delivery (i.e., statistics /data spoken quickly) made work much more difficult.
 Technology and Language Evolution Need for collective support.
 Video app was leveraged to allow everyone to communicate in sign language to prepare specific concepts and emerging interpreting practices.
 Emergence and representation of new terminology Initial conversations exposed significant gaps in skill sets.
 Interpreters likely influenced Deaf community's signs for concepts in some communities.
 Compassion Fatigue Weariness of interpreters The importance of self-care (physical exercise, yoga, meditation, crafts, spending time with friends, family, and pets, and taking a break from media work Capacity-building Long-term implications of the expansion of interpreting pools via training and mentorship opportunities.